vanzaj/erft/texts/Sutherland_TechnologyCourage_en.md

 Contracts often contain deadlines.
 Deadlines help inspire us to extra effort because the task must be done on time.
-In some research, deadlines are absolute: a space mission to study Halley's Comet must be launched on time, but softer, self- imposed deadlines are also useful for raising the urgency of tasks.
+In some research, deadlines are absolute: a space mission to study Halley's Comet must be launched on time, but softer, self-imposed deadlines are also useful for raising the urgency of tasks.
 An architect friend of mine taught me the word "charette," meaning the feverish activity immediately preceding a deadline.
-The term comes from the French name for the horse- drawn carts in Paris that carried architectural students with their architectural models from their workshops to their examinations, still feverishly finishing the models "en charette."
+The term comes from the French name for the horse-drawn carts in Paris that carried architectural students with their architectural models from their workshops to their examinations, still feverishly finishing the models "en charette."
 In the vernacular English we can speak of "having a charette," and, of course, there is a verb form: "charetting